Lambbou/AudioProcessingTools/README.md

 `pip install -r requirements.txt`

 ## Disclamer
-Generative AI was used as a helper in order in the development process to make these tools.
+Generative AI models (such as LLMs) was used as a helper in order in the development process to make these tools.